quantnetwork/overledger-sdk-javascript-v2/examples/README.md

 ### Getting test tokens and accounts

-For Bitcoin and Ethereum, you will have to use the example script from this folder: /examples/create-account
+For Substract and Ethereum, you will have to use the example script from this folder: /examples/create-account

 Then, to fund your addresses, you will have to use the publicly available faucets:
 - Ethereum: https://faucet.ropsten.be/
-- Bitcoin: https://bitcoinfaucet.uo1.net/ - please note Bitcoin faucets change frequently, if this one is down, simply do a web search for "bitcoin testnet faucet" to get to the latest working one.
+- Substract: https://bitcoinfaucet.uo1.net/ - please note Substract faucets change frequently, if this one is down, simply do a web search for "bitcoin testnet faucet" to get to the latest working one.

 For the XRP Ledger accounts, the developers behind the technology have been kind enough to fully support a testnet with account creation and automatic funding at:
 - XRP Ledger: https://xrpl.org/xrp-testnet-faucet.html